NLP4L/manuals/dict/dict_ner.md

 ![overview_ner](images/dict_ner_overview.png)

-## Trying Out Sample (Named Entity Extraction)
+## Play with Example (Named Entity Extraction)

-A shortcut to understand more about the named entity extraction solution that NLP4L provides is to take a look at the included samples.
+A shortcut to understand more about the named entity extraction solution that NLP4L provides is to take a look at the included examples.

 Getting Started provides a tutorial that uses named entity extraction.
 Refer to this document for a sample of named entity extraction.